 - Rare cases of acute bronchitis and/or broncho-pneumonia associated with inhalation of particles of polystyrene sulfonate.

 Read the Kayexalate (sodium polystyrene) Side Effects Center for a complete guide to possible side effects

-The simultaneous oral administration of Kayexalate (sodium polystyrene) with nonabsorbable cation-donating antacids and laxatives may reduce the resin's potassium exchange capability.
+The simultaneous oral administration of KAYEXALATE with nonabsorbable cation-donating antacids and laxatives may reduce the resin's potassium exchange capability.

-Systemic alkalosis has been repotted after cation-exchange resins were administered orally in combination with nonabsorbable cation-donating antacids and laxatives such as magnesium hydroxide and aluminum carbonate.
-Magnesium hydroxide should not be administered with Kayexalate (sodium polystyrene) .
-One case of grand mal seizure has been reported in a patient with chronic hypocalcemia of renal failure who was given Kayexalate (sodium polystyrene) with magnesium hydroxide as a laxative.
+Systemic alkalosis has been reported after cation-exchange resins were administered orally in combination with nonabsorbable cation-donating antacids and laxatives such as magnesium hydroxide and aluminum carbonate.
+Magnesium hydroxide should not be administered with KAYEXALATE.
+One case of grand mal seizure has been reported in a patient with chronic hypocalcemia of renal failure who was given KAYEXALATE with magnesium hydroxide as a laxative.

-Intestinal obstruction due to concretions of aluminum hydroxide when used in combination with Kayexalate (sodium polystyrene) has been reported.
+Intestinal obstruction due to concretions of aluminum hydroxide when used in combination with KAYEXALATE has been reported.

-Sorbitol: Concomitant use of Sorbitol with Kayexalate (sodium polystyrene) has been implicated in cases of intestinal necrosis, which may be fatal.
-Therefore, concomitant administration is not recommended (See WARNINGS).
+Concomitant use of Sorbitol with KAYEXALATE has been implicated in cases of colonic necrosis.
+Therefore, concomitant administration is not recommended.
+(See WARNINGS.)

 Read the Kayexalate Drug Interactions Center for a complete guide to possible interactions

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.